tj/should.js/Readme.md

 [{a: 'a'}, {b: 'b', c: 'c'}].should.not.containEql({b: 'b'});
 ```

+When `.containEql` check arrays it check elements to be in the same order in `otherValue` and object just to be presented.

 ## .containDeep(otherValue)

 Assert given value to contain something *.eql* to otherValue within depth.